coolaj86/resize-as-a-service/README.md

 ===

   * Turns `url` into an md5 hash.
-  * Checks `./images` for the file by that hash + extension
+  * Checks `originalsFolder` for the file metadata by that hash and hash + extension
-    * If the file doesn't exist, it downloads it
+    * If the file doesn't exist, it downloads it and extracts metadata
-  * Then it issues a 302 redirect to google's image caching api, pointing to the locally saved file
+  * Then it turns the query parameters into a hash and checks for the metadata file
-  * Google requests the saved file, resizes it, and stores it in the cache
+    * If the file doesn't exist, it resizes the image
-  * It's not known if google limits the number of requests, but if it does it will redirect back the file directly and the file will be served without resizing
+    * Otherwise it passes the path to the static file server

-All of that may change in the future.
+Some of the internals may change in the future.

 Copyright and license
 ===